kfiroo/react-native-cached-image/README.md

     yarn add react-native-cached-image

-#### react-native-fs
+#### react-native-fs --> react-native-fetch-blob
 _\* As noted by [@Froelund](https://github.com/Froelund) [here](https://github.com/kfiroo/react-native-cached-image/issues/15) `react-native-fs` is not maintained anymore, but its author points to `react-native-fetch-blob` as an alternative [here](https://github.com/johanneslumpe/react-native-fs#this-project-is-not-actively-maintained-consider-using-react-native-fetch-blob-as-a-replacement).
-I will work on replacing the modules soon_

-We use `react-native-fs` to handle file system access in this package and it requires an extra step during the installation.
+We use [`react-native-fetch-blob`](https://github.com/wkh237/react-native-fetch-blob#installation) to handle file system access in this package and it requires an extra step during the installation.
 _You should only have to do this once._

+    react-native link react-native-fetch-blob

+Or, if you want to add Android permissions to AndroidManifest.xml automatically, use this one:

-    react-native link react-native-fs
+    RNFB_ANDROID_PERMISSIONS=true react-native link react-native-fetch-blob

 ### Network Status - Android only
 Add the following line to your android/app/src/AndroidManifest.xml